 Sulfur is a highly versatile element that is essential to life.
-This brittle, nonmetallic element belongs to the oxygen group of the periodic table.
+This brittle, nonmetallic element belongs to Group 16 of the periodic table, along with Oxygen.
 Its characteristics include being odorless and having a distinctive pale yellow color.

 Cool Facts About Sulfur

 - Sulfur is the tenth most abundant element in the universe and the ninth most abundant element on Earth.

 - There are at least twenty-two identified sulfur allotropes.

 - China is the world’s largest sulfur producer.
 In 2019, the country produced 17.4 million tons.

 - In its natural state, sulfur is known as brimstone.

 - Planet Jupiter has a yellow moon, which is covered in sulfur and sulfur compounds.